imqueue/imqueue.com/get-started.md

 ### 4.3 Generating Client

 All @imqueue services are self-describable.
 To generate a client you will need to run service first.
-After that run in your terminal:
+After that, run in your terminal:

 ~~~bash
 > mkdir clients